In this post I want to cover how to install SqlPackage to work with dacpacs for serverless SQL Pools.

 I decided to do this post after some feedback I received about SqlPackage after a series of posts about deploying dacpacs to serverless SQL Pools.
 For example, my post about deploying a dacpac to a serverless SQL pool.

 Because in order to deploy dacpacs to serverless SQL Pools you must update SqlPackage.
+Plus, updating SqlPackage during a deployment can help resolve various issues.

-Those who work with dedicated SQL Pools will find this useful as well.
-Due to the fact that the latest version of SqlPackage now supports the DW_COMPATIBILITY_LEVEL setting.
-Which allows you to work with Multi-Column Distribution (MCD).
+Those who work with dedicated SQL Pools or Microsoft Fabric Data Warehouses will find this useful as well.
+Due to the fact that the newer versions of SqlPackage contain various updates.

 With this in mind, I thought I better go through various ways to update SqlPackage if intending to use it to deploy dacpacs to serverless SQL Pools.